dorinma/GraphGeneratorTool/README.md

 # Graph Generator Tool
 This tool generates graphs and writes them to three kinds of files: .gr, .co and queries.
 The user can choose the method to create and weight the edges.
 Each method will be explained below, along with the parametes needed for it.

-The costs of the edges can be defined by number of objectives, defined in a configuration file.
+The costs of the edges can be determined by number of objectives, defined in a configuration file.
 The program does not support non-positive values.

+This tool also allows displaying graphs represented in a file described below, more on this under 'Graphs Display'.

 For the program to run successfully, there must be a non-empty file in the resources directory: config.txt.
 There is also an input.json file in the same directory, used for displaying graphs on the screen.
 This file may be empty but in this case no graph will be shown.

 ### config.txt
 This file must contain at least one record (line).
-Each line describes an objective, and must contain a name (could be anything) and minimal and maximal value for this objective (must be non-negative numbers).
+Each line describes an objective, and will contain a name (could be anything) and minimal and maximal values for this objective (non-negative numbers).
 The fields are seperated by a tab.
 Example for such file:
 ```yaml
 Time	0	20
 Cost	0	200
 ```

 ### input.json
 This file is the source of the graphs displayed on the screen.
 It describes the states during the run of a search algorithm over a graph, and it is written as follows, where "1" is the index of the state, "Open" are the vertices in the open list, "Exp" is the next vertex to expand and "Children" are the neighbors of the Exp vertex.
+The indexes must start from "1".
 ```yaml
 {
   "1": {